Pirnmill

-Pirnmill (Muileann nam Piùirneachan) is a small village on the north-west coast of the Isle of Arran, Scotland.
+Pirnmill (Muileann nam Piùirneachan) is a small village on the north-west coast of the island of Arran, Scotland.
 The village is situated on the Kilbrannan Sound, facing Grogport on the Kintyre peninsula.

 Located within the parish of Kilmory, Pirnmill is flanked by several clachans, including Whitefarland to the south, Thunderguy to the north, and the original settlement of Penrioch (Scottish Gaelic: Peighinn Riabhach) above the village.

 Etymology

-Unlike many of the other villages on the island, Pirnmill's etymology is not rooted in the Gaelic or Norse heritage of Arran; rather Pirnmill takes its name from a mill that historically stood there until 1840, which produced pirns (wooden rods used in weaving) for Clarks (latterly Coats) of Paisley, which was operational from 1780 to 1840.
+Unlike many of the other villages on the island, Pirnmill's etymology is not rooted in the Gaelic or Norse heritage of Arran; rather Pirnmill gets its name from a mill, known as Salen Pirn Mill that was built in early 1780 to make pirns, a type of wooden bobbin that was used in the cotton industry.
+The mill was built by J&P Clarks of Paisley and powered by a 40ft water wheel that was turned a flow from a dam that was filled by the fast-flowing Allt Gobhlatch river.
+The mill continued to operate until 1840, until supplies of wood became scarce on the island and it wasn't economical to transport timber to the island.
+In 1850 the mill was destroyed by fire.